 Technology Investment Notification (TIN)

-Any executive branch agency planning to invest in a project that involves an IT component valued at $50,000 or more must submit the investment for agency review, regardless of the funding source.
+Any executive branch agency planning to invest in a project that involves an IT component valued at $50,000 or more must submit the investment for OCIO review, regardless of the funding source.
 The online TIN 2.0 application is the primary tool used by these agencies to notify the OCIO of such technology investments.
-IT cloud investments with an estimated value less than $50,000 should be reported to OCIO via the CIN process.
+IT cloud investments with an estimated value of less than $50,000 should be reported to OCIO via the CIN process.

-Any executive branch agency implementing or planning an information technology investment with an aggregated value of $50,000 or more is required to submit a Technology Investment Notification (TIN) to OCIO at any time during the biennium and as part of the biennial budget process.
-An information technology investment includes, but is not limited to, any new systems or applications, vendor-supported information technology services, and any maintenance of or enhancements to existing systems or applications.
+Additionally, TINs may be submitted to OCIO at any time during the biennium as part of the biennial budget process.
+Information technology investments include, but are not limited to, any new systems or applications, vendor-supported information technology services, and any maintenance of or enhancements to existing systems or applications.

 - When submitting an RFP for a technology solution, a TIN Completion Memo may be required and should be submitted concurrently with the proposal.